 Kennington Park has a long and interesting history, see below for selected snippets since its first mention in 1600.

 South field still recovering from event damage in autumn 2019.
 The Coronavirus lockdowns result in a huge increase in park usage.
 FOKP become a Charity.
 New Toy train in the children's playground.

 Lambeth Council consultation about events in parks.
 Construction of the headhouse building in the north of the park for the Northern Line Extension starts.
 Re-furbished Cafe re-opens.
 Toad trail statue.
 FOKP a signatory of the newly launched London National Park City.
 Awarded the Green Flag (for the 9th time) and London in Bloom Gold for the Flower Garden and Silver Gilt for the park.
 2700 spring bulbs planted.
 Mural on park extension by Hanworth House.

-On Tuesday 10 April 2018 the HLF sponsored Kennington Chartist Project, supported by the Friends of Kennington Park, commemorated the 170th anniversary of the Chartists' "monster" rally on Kennington Common.
+On Tuesday 10 April 2018 the HLF sponsored Kennington Chartist Project, supported by the Friends of Kennington Park, commemorated the 170th anniversary of the Chartists monster rally on Kennington Common.
 There was a programme of events, walks, talks, art; research with a well attended event on Saturday 7 July.
-Awarded a Green Flag again & London in Bloom silver gilt for the park and gold award for the Flower Garden.
+Awarded a Green Flag again; London in Bloom silver gilt for the park and gold award for the Flower Garden.
 Scheduled to be appinted a Centenary Field by Fields in Trust and Lambeth Council.

 Apple trees planted on the Green Link.
 War memorial awarded Grade 2 listing.
 New raised lavender bed on the Green Link.
 Monthly volunteer gardening sessions from March.
 Commemorative stone unveiled for Kennington Victoria Cross winner Corporal George Jarratt, Royal Fusiliers, killed in action 3 May 1917.
 New flower bed outside the Bee Urban garden.
 Green Flag awarded again and a Silver Gilt award for both the park and the flower garden, awarded by London in Bloom.
 Twenty new trees planted.